Imperial Beach, California: Climate

-The city has a warm semi-arid climate (BSh), with summer temperatures often in the upper 70s °F (mid-20s °C) and winter temperatures in the 60s °F (15 to 20 °C).
+The city has a cool semi-arid climate (BSk), with summer temperatures often in the upper 70s °F (mid-20s °C) and winter temperatures in the 60s °F (15 to 20 °C).
 Because of the comfortable year-round temperatures, many homes in Imperial Beach are built without air conditioning.
 Imperial Beach often remains 10 degrees °F (5 degrees °C) cooler than inland areas of San Diego County in the summer, and 5 degrees warmer in the winter.
 The city is mostly or partly sunny 323 days of the year, with the wettest months in winter.
 As of 2006, the Farmers' Almanac consistently ranked the area within the Top 10 Best Weather Cities in America.
 Scripps Institution of Oceanography operates a weather reporting station at the middle of the Imperial Beach Pier for sky condition, temperature, humidity, pressure, wind and water temperature data.